Kononenko-Daniil/CollabPlatform/README.md

 # CollabPlatform
 This is a CollabPlatform repository
 ## What is it?
-CollabPlatform is a web-platform for collaborating with other people in order to create interesting projects
+CollabPlatform is a web-platform for collaborating with other people in order to create projects
 ## What can you do now?
  - Create projects.
 Every project may contain tasks, which you should do.
-Also you may add special links to some resources you need, for example Github, Google Drive and etc
+Also you may add special links to some resources you need, for example Github, Google Drive and etc.
  - Collaborate with other people.
 If you want to create your project in a team, you may add contributors to your project.
 Contributors have the same role as you
  - Tell other people about yourself.
 At account page you may add your bio and public email, company and location, your own website
 ## Last updates